Nambu Structures And Associated Bialgebroids: Introduction

-The paper is organized as follows.
-In \S $2$, we recall some basic definitions and fix notations.
-In \S $3$, we introduce the notion of $n$-Gerstenhaber algebra and prove Theorem \ref{second}, a classification result for $n$-Lie algebroids.
-In \S$4$, we introduce linear Nambu structures of order $n$ on a smooth vector bundle $A$ as a generalization of linear Poisson structures and show that if $A$ is equipped with such a structure then the dual bundle $A^*$ is an $n$-Lie algebroid (Theorem \ref{filippov-algebroid-linear-nambu-structure}).
-In \S $5$, we introduce the notion of weak Lie-Filippov bialgebroid of order $n\geq 3$, classify such structures on a smooth vector bundle and prove that if $M$ is a Nambu-Poisson manifold of order $n$ ($n\geq 3$) then the pair $(TM, T^*M)$ forms a weak Lie-Filippov bialgebroid of order $n$ over $M.$ Finally, in \S $6$, we introduce the notions of Lie-Filippov bialgebroids of order $n$, strong Nambu-Gerstenhaber algebras of order $n$, classify Lie-Filippov bialgebroid structures of order $n$ on a smooth vector bundles and prove Theorem \ref{third}.
+{\bf Organization of the paper}: In \S \ref{$2$}, we recall some basic definitions and fix notations.
+In \S \ref{$3$}, we introduce the notion of $n$-Gerstenhaber algebra and prove Theorem \ref{classification-filippov-algeb}.
+In \S \ref{$4$}, we introduce linear Nambu structures of order $n$ on a smooth vector bundle $A$ as a generalization of linear Poisson structures and show that if $A$ is equipped with such a structure, then the dual bundle $A^*$ is an $n$-Lie algebroid (Theorem \ref{filippov-algebroid-linear-nambu-structure}).
+In \S \ref{$5$}, we introduce the notion of weak Lie-Filippov algebroid pair structure of order $n\geq 3$ on a smooth vector bundle.
+In order to characterize such structures we introduce the notion of Nambu-Gerstenhaber algebra of order $n$ and prove that weak Lie-Filippov algebroid pair structures of order $n\geq 3$ on a smooth vector bundle correspond to Nambu-Gerstenhaber algebras.
+Moreover, we prove that if $M$ is a Nambu-Poisson manifold of order $n$ ($n\geq 3$), then the pair $(TM, T^*M)$ forms a weak Lie-Filippov algebroid pair of order $n$.
+In \S \ref{$6$}, we introduce the notion of weak Lie-Filippov bialgebroid of order $n$, strong Nambu-Gerstenhaber algebra of order $n$, characterize weak Lie-Filippov bialgebroid structures of order $n$ on a smooth vector bundle and prove Theorem \ref{weak-lie-filippov-nambu-poisson-on base}.
+Finally, in \S \ref{$7$}, we establish a connection between weak Lie-Filippov bialgebroids of order $n$ and Nambu-Lie groups of order $n$.
+The reader may find the following two schematic diagrams useful.\\ \tikzstyle{block}=[draw,rectangle,text width=10em,text centered, minimum height=15mm,node distance=7em]